aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Pending Nakh also consumes the sender’s one allowed Nakh flow for that receiver.

+### Pending Nakh unpaid queue

+A sender may have at most 5 concurrent unpaid Pending Nakhes system-wide.

+An unpaid Pending Nakh means:

+`PendingNakh.status = pending_payment`

+The cap is sender-wide, not per receiver.

+If the sender already has 5 unpaid Pending Nakhes, the system must not allow creation of a 6th.

+The sender must first resolve at least one existing unpaid Pending Nakh.

+A Pending Nakh stops counting toward the cap when it leaves `pending_payment`, including when it is:

+* Paid and sent
+* Converted to Like through cancellation
+* Converted to Not Interested through cancellation
+* Expired
+* Abandoned

+The one-Nakh-flow-per-receiver rule remains permanent even after the Pending Nakh becomes terminal.

+### Pending Nakh FIFO settlement

+Unpaid Pending Nakhes form a FIFO queue ordered by `PendingNakh.created_at`.

+Whenever credits are successfully added to the sender’s CreditAccount:

+1. Load the sender’s eligible unpaid PendingNakhes in ascending `created_at` order.
+2. Recheck sender and receiver eligibility before each settlement.
+3. If enough credits exist for the oldest eligible PendingNakh, deduct the required credits transactionally.
+4. Create and deliver the corresponding Sent Nakh.
+5. Move the PendingNakh out of `pending_payment`.
+6. Continue to the next PendingNakh.
+7. Stop when the queue is empty or there are not enough credits for the next PendingNakh.

+The system must not skip an older payable PendingNakh in order to settle a newer one.

+Each settlement must preserve normal payment idempotency and transactional Nakh-delivery rules.

+### Pending Nakh expiry

+An unpaid Pending Nakh expires 14 days after creation.

+`PendingNakh.expires_at` must represent this deadline.

+The related PendingPayment must use the same effective expiry deadline.

+When the expiry deadline is reached:

+* Set the unpaid PendingNakh to `expired`.
+* Expire the related PendingPayment if it is still pending.
+* Do not notify or deliver anything to the receiver.
+* Keep the target consumed.
+* Keep the sender’s one-Nakh-flow allowance for that receiver consumed.

+The 14-day duration must come from `pending_nakh_expiry_days`.

 ### Pending Nakh payment

 If the sender does not have enough credits: